 The Polyphonic Group “Claudio Monteverdi” was founded in 1976, and its course has been guided by four Maestri who followed one another in the conduction.

-Since January 2008 is the artistic director of the Polyphonic Group "Claudio Monteverdi"
+Since October 2016 is the artistic director of the Polyphonic Group "Claudio Monteverdi"

 Matjaž Šček was born in a family of musicians in 1958 in Koper.
 His great musical talent took him to Ljubljana, where he studied the piano at first, but later he dedicated his life and studies to choral music.
 He studied to become a conductor at Ljubljana Academy of Music and with an accomplished Slovene conductor and composer Lojze Lebič.